 But why Chinese?
 My friends ask.
 Why not French, or Spanish?

 Chinese is the language of the most populous country in the world.
 More than 1 billion people speak the Chinese language.
-Being able to learn Chinese is not only fun, but it’s also becoming an essential skill for business people and world travelers alike.
-If you travel very often, then get the Chase Sapphire Preferred® Card.
-If you´re thinking of traveling to Turkey then make sure you get your eVisa Turkey – www.evisa-turkey.biz.tr.
+Being able to learn Chinese is not only fun, but it’s also becoming an essential skill for business people and world travellers alike.

 More importantly, learning Chinese works both sides of your brain.
 Chinese is a tonal language, meaning that the word definitions can change based on intonation.
-Like music using acoustic treatment, Mandarin needs speakers to use both the right and left sides of their brains.
+Like music, Mandarin needs speakers to use both the right and left sides of their brains.
 This is brilliant exercise for your mind!
 Mandarin will challenge you in a way that Spanish will not.
 It does not mean it is impossible, though.